ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/provisioning_requests.md

   - NFS or SAMBA read and write access to create and modify files on the PXE server

-  - {{ site.data.product.title }} Server uses NFS mount to read and write the response files
+  - {{ site.data.product.title_short }} Server uses NFS mount to read and write the response files

   - HTTP read access to the NFS share location as virtual machines use